swaptacular/swpt_accounts/README.md

 PROCESS_FINALIZATION_REQUESTS_THREADS=10
 PROCESS_BALANCE_CHANGES_THREADS=10

+# Set this to "true" after splitting a parent database shard into
+# two children shards.
+You may set this back to "false", once all
+# left-over records from the parent have been deleted from the
+# child shard.
+DELETE_PARENT_SHARD_RECORDS=false

 # The ID of each committed transfer is archived to the database.
 Then,
 # if the message that performed the transfer is received one more time
 # (which is not likely, but is entirely possible), but the ID of the